 Call for Papers -- Junior Scholars Colloquium

-We are pleased to announce a Call for Papers for our second annual Junior Scholars Colloquium, which will take place on June 7-8, 2013 in the Washington, D.C. area.
+We are pleased to announce a Call for Papers for our third annual Junior Scholars Colloquium, which will take place on June 13-14, 2014 in the Washington, D.C. area.
 This event builds upon the success we have experienced with the Young Legal Scholars Paper Competition portion of our Annual Faculty Conference.
 The Junior Scholars Colloquium provides eight junior faculty members (as defined in the submission criteria below) with the opportunity to present competitively selected, unpublished papers and receive comments from more senior faculty members to help improve their scholarship.

-A junior faculty member whose paper is selected for the colloquium will be expected to participate as a junior scholar, and will receive an honorarium of approximately $750.
+A junior faculty member whose paper is selected for the colloquium will be expected to participate as a junior scholar, and will receive a prize of approximately $1,000.

 -Submissions are limited to unpublished papers by junior faculty, meaning tenure-track law faculty who have been teaching for no more than 7 years.
 Aspiring young scholars who have not yet obtained their first tenure-track appointments, including teaching or other fellows and visiting assistant professors, are also welcome to submit papers for consideration.